pygieons/pygieons/docs/index.rst

 **Why?** We believe it is useful to have a dedicated website providing a good overview of Python Ecosystem for GIS and Earth Observation with relevant information.
-However, the origin of this website (*the initiator*) was to support `pythongis.org <https://pythongis.org>`_ -project which is an open online book giving an *Introduction to Python for Geographic Data Analysis*.
-However, the book and this website have separate lives and are not strictly bound to each other.
+The actual initiator for creating this website was, in fact, to support `pythongis.org <https://pythongis.org>`_ -project which is an open online book giving an *Introduction to Python for Geographic Data Analysis*.
+Although related, the book and this website have separate lives and are not strictly bound to each other.

 **Inspiration**: This website is heavily inspired by `pyviz.org <http://pyviz.org>`_ which provides similar information related to Python visualization libraries.
 However, the websites do not have anything else in common (except the inspiration), as the underlying mechanisms